jecki/DHParser/documentation_src/Overview.rst

 As explained earlier (see :ref:_full_scale_DSLs), full scale DSL-projects contain a test-script the name of which starts with ``tst_...`` that generates and updates (if the grammar has been changed) a parser-script the name of which ends with ``...Parser.py``.
 This parser script can be used to "compile" documents written in the DSL described by the ebnf-Grammar in the project directory.
 When running this script yields a concrete-syntax-tree.
 In almost all cases, you'll want to adjust the ``...Parser.py`` script, so that yields the data in contained in the compiled document.
 This, however, requires further processing steps than just parsing.
-The ``...Parser.py``-script contains four different sections, nameley, the **Preprocesser**-, **Parser**-, **AST**- and **Compiler**-sections.
+The ``...Parser.py``-script contains four different sections, namley, the **Preprocesser**-, **Parser**-, **AST**- and **Compiler**-sections.
 Once this script has been generated, only the Parser-section will be updated automatically when running the ``tst_...``-scripts.
 The Parser-section should therefore be left untouched, because any change might be overwritten without warning.
 For the same reason the comments demarking the different sections should be left intact.
 All other sections can and - with the exceptions of the Preprocessor-section - usually must be edited by hand in order to allow the ``..Parser.py``-script to return the parsed data in the desired form.

 Because for most typical DSL-projects, preprocessors are not needed, the Preprocessor-section will be not be discussed, here.
 The other two sections, AST (for Abstract Syntax Tree) and Compiler, contain skeletons for (different kinds of) tree-transformations that can be edited as will or even completely be substituted by custom code.
 All sections (including "Preprocessor") comprise a callable class or an "instantiation function" returning a transformation function that should be edited as well as a ``get_...``-function that returns a thread-specific instance of this class or function and a function that passes a call through to this thread-specific instance.
 Only the transformation-function proper needs to be touched.
 The other two functions are merely scaffolding to ensure thread-safety so that you do not have to worry about it, when filling in the transformation-function proper.

 In the case of our json-parser, the skeleton for the Compilation looks like this: